 Click the image above to read or download our fact sheet about the best medications to purchase at the pharmacy.
 If you have more questions, our pharmacists are here to help!

 The OUHS pharmacy offers convenience and savings for members of the OU community.
-Prescriptions from a OUHS or a community provider may be filled at the time of service, or prescriptions can be transferred from an outside pharmacy.
+Prescriptions from an OUHS or community provider may be filled at the time of service, or prescriptions can be transferred from an outside pharmacy.
 The OUHS pharmacy also carries a great selection of over-the-counter items.
+If you have any health or medication-related questions, we encourage you to call us.

 Fax: (405) 325-0153